Inclusion Setting Support Officer (ISSO)

 - Who can I contact for further information?

-For parents : Setting SENCo is your first point of contact - speak to your Setting SENCo and ask for support from us, the Area InCo Service (see Q.4)
+For parents : Setting SENCo is your first point of contact - speak to your Setting SENCo who can seek advice and guidance from us, The Inclusion Setting Support Officer Service (see Q.4)